 This course is a continuation of ACC 201.
 Accounting for long-lived assets, long-term liabilities, investments in securities and funds, and stockholders' equity are emphasized.
 The more complex aspects of financial statement presentation and analysis are also covered.
-Pre-requisites: ACC 201 with a minimum grade of C

 ACC 211 Cost Accounting (4 Credits)